10 Pet Lizards That Don’t Need Live Food

 - Desert iguana.
 These small iguanas are not regularly available.
 While they consume only a small amount of insects in the wild, they fare best on a vegetarian diet in captivity.

 2. Rhacodactylus Geckos

 These geckos are unique in that they require a specially prepared food to do well in captivity and eat it readily.
 This diet contains all the vitamins and minerals they need for balanced nutrition.
-Many keepers supplement with live insects, and some are more insectivorous than others.
+Many keepers supplement their feed with live insects, and some are more insectivorous than others.
 With the popular crested geckos, this is optional.

-3. Argentinean Black and White Tegu
+3. Argentine Black and White Tegu

 In addition to plant material, they can be offered whole prey items like insects and the occasional rodent, but other suitable options include eggs and ground turkey.
-These tegus can achieve an average length 40-50 inches and up to 60 inches.
-As these are very large lizards, they also require a large enclosure when they reach adulthood of no less than 6 feet in length.
+These tegus can achieve an average length 40-50 inches and potentially up to 60 inches.
+As these are very large lizards, they also require a large enclosure when they reach adulthood of no less than six feet in length.

-Chuckwallas are unique and less common, completely herbivorous lizards that come from very hot desert environments.
+Chuckwallas are unique and less common.
+These are completely herbivorous lizards that come from very hot desert environments.
 The plant material that they should be fed in captivity is similar to what green iguanas are given: dandelion greens, hibiscus, mustard greens, collard greens, and other vegetables with the proper calcium to phosphorus ratio.
 These lizards obtain their water needs from the food they eat and require very high basking temperatures.